amirahnasihah/backend-development/03-introduction-to-express/express-simplified/README-cash-course.md

 # Parsing From/JSON Data

-> built-in middleware for parsing all the info sent to yoyr server from like forms or JSON requests
+> built-in middleware for parsing all the info sent to your server from like forms or JSON requests

 1. inside users.js, and `router.get("/new", (req, res)) => {res.render("users/new")}` here to render a form and going to render this page *users/new*.
 2. go to views folder and create `users/new.ejs` file. so, its in the users folder called new.ejs.